lsst/citations/docs/acknowledgements/index.rst

 Acknowledgement of Rubin Science Platform (RSP)
 ==============================================

-If you use the Rubin Science Platform (RSP) in your published research, please include the text below in your acknowlegments:
+If you use the Rubin Science Platform (RSP) in your published research, please include the text below in your acknowledgements:

 "This research uses services or data provided by the Rubin Science Platform at Rubin Observatory.
 NSF-DOE Vera C. Rubin Observatory, jointly funded by the U.S. National Science Foundation and the U.S. Department of Energy, Office of Science."